Slizzurp/SlizzAi-3/README.md

 SlizzAi-3 is built to push the boundaries of what’s possible in real-time rendering.
 By integrating classical research from early computer science experiments with modern AI-driven techniques, the plugin delivers a truly cutting-edge solution for dynamic global illumination, real-time physics-based rendering, and adaptive resource management inside Unreal Engine.
 Whether you are a game developer, technical artist, or researcher, SlizzAi-3 provides the essential tools to bring hyper-realistic visuals to life.

+# SlizzAi v3.2.1 Update Notes

+We are excited to announce the release of **SlizzAi v3.2.1**, an incremental update that further refines our groundbreaking real-time rendering plugin for Unreal Engine.
+This update builds on the robust foundation of SlizzAi v3.2 and introduces several enhancements aimed at improving performance, reliability, and overall functionality.

+## Key Enhancements in v3.2.1

+- **Performance Monitoring & Metrics:**
+  - Introduced a dedicated **PerformanceMonitor** module that tracks FPS and memory usage in real time.
+  - This allows developers to monitor runtime performance across different hardware setups and optimize scenes accordingly.

+- **Dynamic Hardware Detection:**
+  - Implemented a new hardware detection function that dynamically assesses GPU specifications.
+  - The plugin now adjusts simulation fidelity automatically based on available system resources, replacing hardcoded values with adaptive logic.

+- **Enhanced Neural Processing:**
+  - Rolled out an updated **NeuralRefiner** module that lays the groundwork for integrating actual deep learning models (e.g., CNNs via PyTorch).
+  - Voxel refinement now includes a neural-based pass that further enhances the accuracy of real-time global illumination simulation.

+- **Extended Research Data Integration:**
+  - Expanded the **ResearchRepository** with an **ExtendedResearchRepository**, allowing the plugin to ingest additional real-world datasets.
+  - This reinforces the scientific foundation behind our algorithms by incorporating more detailed physics simulations and material properties.

+- **Robust Error Handling:**
+  - Added comprehensive try/except blocks in critical system areas—such as voxel grid initialization and neural inference—to improve overall stability.
+  - Fallback mechanisms are in place to ensure the system maintains functionality even when errors occur.

+- **Unreal Engine Integration Updates:**
+  - Updated the Unreal Engine actor, now named **SlizzAiRealTimeActorFinal_Updated**, for seamless real-time simulation.
+  - Blueprint callable functions have been enhanced (e.g., `save_diagnostics()`) to facilitate in-editor diagnostics and performance tuning.

+## What’s Next?

+Our vision for SlizzAi continues to evolve.
+With v3.2.1, we’re setting the stage for even more sophisticated neural processing and deeper integration with Unreal Engine’s advanced rendering systems.
+In the coming months, we plan to:

+- Expand neural network integration details, including model architecture insights and training methodologies.
+- Further fine-tune dynamic resource management based on real-world testing on a wider range of GPUs.
+- Gather community feedback to drive the next phase of enhancements, ensuring that SlizzAi remains at the cutting edge of real-time hyper-realism.

+Thank you for your support and contributions to the growth of SlizzAi.
+We’re thrilled to continue pushing the boundaries of AI-driven graphics technology together!

+---

+Enjoy the update, and let’s keep innovating—**SlizzAi v3.2.1** is here to redefine the future of real-time graphics in Unreal Engine.
 ## Features

 ### Core Components